jeanffy/oh-my-chess/README.md

 ## Status

-The game is in a almost-playable state right now, the followinf is not handled:
+The game is in a almost-playable state right now, the following is not handled:

 - castling
 - pawn promotion